Flu and Influenza-like-Illness

 Stay home when you are sick.
 Going to school or work when you are sick spreads the germs to other healthy people.
 Students, even though you may have a test, presentation, or project due on a day you are not feeling well, stay home.
 You won't do your best during that activity and it is best to get well first.
 Stay home when you are sick.

-Use the Flu Screening Tool for Parents and Caregivers to help determine if your child is well enough for school.
+Use the Flu Screening Tool for Parents and Caregivers in the Quick Links box to help determine if your child is well enough for school.

 Protect yourself and your family from the flu: